troglobit/finit/README.md

-**Note:** Make sure daemons *do not* fork and detach themselves from the controlling TTY, usually an `-n` or `-f` flag, or `-D` as in the case of OpenSSH above..
+**Note:** Make sure daemons *do not* fork and detach themselves from the controlling TTY, usually an `-n` or `-f` flag, or `-D` as in the case of OpenSSH above.
 If it detaches itself, Finit cannot monitor it and will instead try to restart it.